-107. Further, the Government will continue to promote and protect rights and welfare of PWDs.
-Specific interventions will include: i) merging of the National Fund for the Disabled of Kenya with National Council for Persons with Disabilities; registration of PWDs to access services; provision of market-oriented skills for self-reliance; ii) implementation of albinism and autism programmes; and iii) enrolment of learners with special needs and disabilities in public primary schools.
+116. Further, the Government will continue to promote and protect rights and welfare of PWDs.
+Specific interventions will include: i) merging of the National Fund for the Disabled of Kenya with National Council for Persons with Disabilities to enhance accountability; registration of PWDs to access services; provision of market-oriented skills for self-reliance; ii) implementation of albinism and autism programmes; and iii) enrolment of learners with special needs and disabilities in public primary schools.
 To rescue, rehabilitate, re-socialize, and re-integrate street families into society, the Government will establish a model National Street Families Rehabilitation Centre, develop a Street Families' Rehabilitation Management Information System, and undertake national street families' census.

-108. To ensure attainment of 100 percent in health insurance coverage for senior citizens, the Government will continue to implement the Social Health Insurance Act, 2023 that established the three funds: the Primary Healthcare Fund, the Social Health Insurance Fund (SHIF), and the Emergency, Chronic, and Critical Illness Fund.
+117. To ensure attainment of 100 percent in health insurance coverage for senior citizens, the Government will continue to implement the Social Health Insurance Act, 2023.
 The Act extends health insurance to all Kenyans based on member contributions, with Government-subsidized coverage for the poor; and expanded cash transfer programmes for elderly and vulnerable households to improve operational efficiency.
 To enhance savings rate and reduce old age poverty, the Government will continue to prioritize retirement contributions to National Social Security Fund (NSSF) and strengthening of National Informal Sector Retirement Savings Scheme that is administered through the Kenya National Entrepreneurs Savings Trust.